NOTE: Analysis is mixed in with the relation of

 Ignaceous?
 What in the world is ignaceous?
-The captions give it as this.
+The captions give "ignaceous" as having been said.
 Most will think Jacoby means igneous rock.
 Instead, I think it's Ignatius, as in a stab at the Holy Roman Empire/Catholic Church as in Ignatius being he first known "Christian" writer (what was Christianity then, it was still forming), who used the word "catholic", katholikos, which is "universal", "whole" as applied to the church.
 When the church states it is the holy Catholic Church, it means that it is the one church and that no other real church exists outside of it, and its doctrines are infallible, whole, the only true path.
 This is the only reason I can think of for Jacoby to use the word, and relates it as the "rock" as St. Peter was the "rock" upon which the church was to be founded, and the Catholic church considers itself also the only true church with a direct and unbroken lineage back to St. Peter, the original rock.
 Which is pretty clever of Frost or Lynch, whichever came up with this for Jacoby.
 It lets us know that he's railing against a systemic problem that has been around for at least a couple of thousand years, and is not only secular but sacred.

 This section follows Andy saying to Hawk, "Have you found any Indians?
 Anywhere?
 I haven't found any Indians."
 So I think the catholic reference, following this idea of the lack of Indians is due the 1493 Papal Bull, known as the Doctrine of Discovery, by which Pope Alexander gave spiritual/political authority to go out and take pretty much everything and, essentially, kill all those Indians that Colombus had stumbled upon and take their gold and land.